UFL Championship 2026 Betting Preview: Predictions, Odds, & Best Bets

 Best UFL Championship Longshot Bets

-There are two UFL teams to consider locking in for longshot picks to win the championship this season:
+There is one UFL team to consider locking in for longshot picks to win the championship this season:

 They ended the regular season on a six-game win streak before the Defenders stopped them in the XFL Conference Championship, keeping them out of the title game.
 With veteran QB Brandon Silvers back under center, the Battlehawks should be firmly in the mix again.